 The Instruments tab contains all financial instruments available for you, grouped by type and sorted in alphabetic order.
 Start typing in an instrument’s name or ticker to narrow down the list, or navigate further to expand the nodes of the Instruments tree.

-If the list is updating, you will see the progress bar right above the search field:
+If the tree is updating, you will see the progress bar right above the search field:

 EXANTE Web Platform lets you visualise financial data on the Chart, aggregate it using different time intervals, add drawings or indicators, choose chart style and set up other preferences.